realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Reverse AM/PM like in parts 2/3

 If this is checked, the TCD will reverse the AM and PM lights, as seen in parts 2 and 3 of the Series.
 This is under "hardware settings" as it requires attaching the labels in a different manner.

+### HA/MQTT Settings

+##### &#9193; Home Assistant support (MQTT 3.1.1)

+If checked, the TCD will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt).

+##### &#9193; Broker IP[:port] or domain[:port]

+The broker server address.
+Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
+The default port is 1883.
+If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".
+Specifying the IP address is preferred over a domain since the DNS call adds to the network overhead.
+Note that ".local" (MDNS) domains are not supported.

+##### &#9193; User[:Password]

+The username (and optionally the password) to be used when connecting to the broker.
+Can be left empty if the broker accepts anonymous logins.

+##### &#9193; Topic to display

+An optional topic the TCD subscribes to in order to display messages on the *Destination Time* display.

+##### &#9193; Send time-travel/alarm event notifications

+Check this if you want the TCD to send notifications on time travel and alarm via [MQTT](#home-assistant--mqtt).

+Note that if this option is checked, the TCD will _not_ send out such notifications through [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn).
+Please see [here](#mqtt-vs-bttfn) for details.

+##### &#9193; Enhanced Time Travel notification

+If this option is checked, the TCD will send out 'enhanced' time travel messages over MQTT; the message format is TIMETRAVEL_xxxx_yyyy, where xxxx is the number of milliseconds until the time tunnel (temporal displacement) sequence starts, and yyyy the number of ms the time tunnel phase takes; the latter is an approximation, the time tunnel phase ends when the message "REENTRY" is published. xxxx and yyyy is always 4 digits for easy parsing; both can be 0.

+This option is set by default because it allows for lead-less time travels in case the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88.

+If this option is unchecked, the TCD publishes "TIMETRAVEL" and the time until the time tunnel starts is always 5000ms.
+As a result, there is a delay of 5 seconds when the TCD's GPS/Rotary Encoder/Futaba Remote-induced speed hits 88 until the temporal displayment.

+##### &#9193; HA controls Fake-Power at startup

+This option selects whether HA should be in control of Fake-Power at startup, or not.
+If this is checked, the TCD assumes HA has control of Fake-Power, overruling a ("TFC") Fake-Power switch.
+If this is unchecked, Fake-Power control remains with the switch (if connected), and HA can take over only after sending "POWER_CONTROL_ON".

+##### &#9193; Wait for POWER_ON at startup

+If HA is configured to have Fake-Power control at startup (as per the option *__HA controls Fake-Power at startup__*), this option decides the state of Fake-Power at startup:

+If this option is checked, the TCD waits for a POWER_ON command from HA/MQTT.

+If this option is unchecked, the TCD starts up without waiting.

+Note: If both this and the option *__HA controls Fake-Power at startup__*) are checked, the TCD will switch Fake-Power on if a connection to the broker can't be established within 45 seconds after booting.
+Keypad command 996 can be then used to switch off HA Fake-Power control.

 ## Appendix B: Time zones